 Advanced technologies are gradually occupying even more significant roles in the freight industry, and supply chain management.
 With the rapid pace of innovation, the sector is bound to look completely different in the next several years.
 Three technology buzzwords are currently responsible for transforming current freight processes.
 These are automation, AI, and of course, that which governs them — big data.

-It All Starts with Big Data
+It All Starts With Big Data

 The Rise of Automation

 Automation doesn’t only benefit consumers.
 It can also optimize workflows for supply chain managers by doing all the mundane tasks that are typically frustrating or strenuous.
 For example, automation can eliminate the manual keying in of data on shipping schedules, purchase orders, invoices and so forth which can take hours of time.
-In the freight industry where efficiency is absolutely vital, automation like this is a welcome improvement.
+In the freight industry where efficiency is vital, automation like this is a welcome improvement.

-A Future with Artificial Intelligence
+A Future With Artificial Intelligence

 The term “artificial intelligence” is often used interchangeably with automation, but the two have significant differences.
-Artificial intelligence (AI) is the more advanced technology, since it seeks to mimic human behavior through machine learning.
+Artificial intelligence (AI) is the more advanced technology since it seeks to mimic human behavior through machine learning.
 Nevertheless, AI and automation both complement each other.